yusalie/newsApi/README.md

 # using node would be problematic for me because I dont feel comfortable in my ability using node.
 # to fetch data to the front end I used fetch methods in vanilla JavaScript.
 # location drop down allows user to browse article different locations.
-# when the code is loaded from the normal file it gives a cors error.
+# when the code is loaded from the normal file it gives a cors error, using a live server in Atom or visual studio code and changing 127.0.0.1 will fix this error.
 # deployment seems to be an issue because as of 22 May 2020 liberties were changed for free developers.
 # for more information visit: https://answers.netlify.com/t/getting-error-426-from-newsapi-org/16101
-# the app may run if the link: https://cors-anywhere.herokuapp.com/ is while the web app is running in a seperate page.
-# the deployed link is named: https://zen-thompson-80ff85.netlify.app/